dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 			{"Heard": true, "Checked": "True", "Genre":"Jazz",	"Artist":"Andy Narell",	"Year":1989,	"Album":"Little Secrets",	"Name":"Don't Look Back",	"Length":"09:39",	"Track":6,	"Composer":"Andy Narell",	"Download Date":"1907/3/5",	"Last Played":"23:29:04"},
 			{"Heard": true, "Checked": "True", "Genre":"Progressive Rock",	"Artist":"Dixie dregs",	"Year":1978,	"Album":"What if",	"Name":"What if",	"Length":"05:02",	"Track":3,	"Composer":"Steve Morse",	"Download Date":"1992/3/28",	"Last Played":"00:22:30"}
 		];

-		var len = data_list.length;
-		var rounds = 1;
+		var i, len;
-		for(var i=0; i < rounds * len; ++i){
+		for(i=0, len = data_list.length; i < len; ++i){
-			data.items.push(dojo.mixin({'id': i+1 }, data_list[i%len]));
+			data.items.push(dojo.mixin({'id': i + 1 }, data_list[i % len]));
 		}

-		var store = new dojo.data.ItemFileWriteStore({data: data}));
+		var store = new dojo.data.ItemFileWriteStore({data: data});

-		//In case you've close the filter bar, here's a way to bring it up. function showFilterBar(){
-			dijit.byId('grid').showFilterBar(true);
-		};

-		dojo.addOnLoad(function(){
-			//See the ItemFileWriteStore defined in test_write_store_music.js
-			var store = test_store[0];

 		var layout = [
 			{ field: "id", datatype:"number"},
 			{ field: "Genre", datatype:"string"},
 			{ field: "Artist", datatype:"string",
 				//Declare that we need the ComboBox for suggestions (autoComplete by default)
 				autoComplete: true
 			},
 			{ field: "Album", datatype:"string",
 				//Declare that we need the ComboBox for suggestions
 				autoComplete: true,
 				//Configure the ComboBox, so that it does not auto-complete our input
 				dataTypeArgs: {
 					autoComplete: false
 				}
 			},
 			{ field: "Name", datatype:"string",
 				//Declare that we do not need the following conditions for this column
 				disabledConditions: ["contains", "notcontains"]
 			},
 			{ field: "Track", datatype:"number"},
 			{ field: "Download Date", datatype:"date",
 				//Declare how the data in store should be parsed to a Date object.
 				dataTypeArgs: {
 					datePattern: "yyyy/M/d"
 				}
 			},
 			{ field: "Last Played", datatype:"time",
 				//Declare how the data in store should be parsed to a Date object.
 				dataTypeArgs: {
 					timePattern: "HH:mm:ss"
 				}
 			}
 		];

+		//In case you've close the filter bar, here's a way to bring it up. function showFilterBar(){
+			dijit.byId('grid').showFilterBar(true);
+		}

+		dojo.addOnLoad(function(){

 			var grid = new dojox.grid.EnhancedGrid({
 				id: 'grid',